highfellow/openscad-sheet-folder/README.md

 # OpenSCAD Sheet Folder

-This is a module for OpenSCAD which lets you design models based on folded sheet materials.
+This will be a module for OpenSCAD which lets you design models based on folded sheet materials.

 ## Notes